Is there a penalty if I fail to file a return or pay tax by the due date?

 Additional tax for failure to file

-If a final tax return is filed after the statutory due date, it is generally supposed to impose an additional tax that is 15% of the principal amount of tax.
+If a tax return is filed after the statutory due date for filing tax return or a notice of determination is issued, it is generally supposed that an additional tax for failure to file is imposed at 15% of the principal amount of tax.

-Notwithstanding the general rule as mentioned above, in the case where a taxpayer who has not been notified of the commencement of tax audit files a return voluntarily after the statutory due date, 5% additional tax is applied.
+Notwithstanding the general rule as mentioned above, in the case where a taxpayer, before the commencement of tax audit being notified, files a tax return after the statutory due date without awareness of possible correction or determination, an additional tax for failure to file is applied at 5% of the principal amount of tax.

-In addition, in the cases where a taxpayer who has been notified of commencement of the tax audit files a return voluntarily without awareness of possible correction or determination based on the audit, 10% additional tax (15% to the excess amount of the principal tax over 500,000 yen) is applied.
+In addition, in the cases where a taxpayer, on and after the commencement of the tax audit being notified, files a return without awareness of possible correction or determination based on the audit, an additional tax for failure to file is applied at 10% of the principal amount of tax (15% to the excess amount of the principal tax over 500,000 yen) (Note 1-2).

 (2)